St. Nicholas Church, Baku: Properties

-The cathedral were about 45 metres high, built in the shape of a cross and had an altar to the north and two thrones.
-Main was constructed in the name of St. Nicholas, and the second was named "Protection of the Holy Virgin".
-Latter was constructed in 1887 by donations.
+The cathedrals were about 45 metres high, built in the shape of a cross and had an altar to the north and two thrones.
+The main was constructed in the name of St. Nicholas, and the second was named "Protection of the Holy Virgin".
+The latter was constructed in 1887 by donations.
 The main four-tier iconostasis, crowned image of Golgotha was fulfilled by M.G.Panin in 1853.
-Uttermost two-tier iconostasis made from walnut tree.
+Uttermost two-tier iconoclasts made from walnut tree.
 Carpenter works were produced in "Meyer's workshop" in Baku.
 There were five bells on a three-tiered bell tower.
 The temple was constructed in the Georgian-Byzantine style, a four-armed cross, had a capacity of 500 prayers.

 Demolition

 The church was demolished by the Soviet authorities in 1930.